TUMFTM/embes/docs/source/problem_formulation.rst

 function.

 The detailed mathematical problem formulation behind the code and further explanations can be found in our publication.
-The preprint of this publication can be found on arXiv:

-The paper will soon be available on SAE Mobilus:
+The paper will soon be available on SAE Mobilus, see :ref:`refCiting`.

 Convergence
 ===========

-If the solver does not convergence in the *presolve* or the *resolve* step, it is likely that the optimization horizon is too short.
+If the solver does not convergence during the *presolve* or the *resolve* step, it is likely that the optimization horizon is too short.
 The energy strategy makes only sense if the brake force gets restricted by nature.
 This means that simultaneous activation of the drive and brake force must be avoided by a sufficient length of the optimization horizon. **If the race is too short, and no energetic or thermodynamic